apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

     map http://foo.example.com/  http://foo.example.com/ @action=allow @src_ip_category=ACME_INTERNAL @method=post @method=get @method=head

-Note that these Acl filters will return a 403 response if the resource is restricted.
+Note that these ACL filters will return a 403 response if the resource is restricted.

 The difference between ``@src_ip`` and ``@in_ip`` is that the ``@src_ip`` is the client ip and the ``in_ip`` is the ip address the client is connecting to (the incoming address).